skaliy/skaliy.github.io/index.md

 <br>
 # Preprints, submitted and in preparation
-<b>In prep: Pulmonary nodule classification in lung cancer from 3D thoracic CT scans using fastai. </b>
+<b>In prep: Pulmonary nodule classification in lung cancer from 3D thoracic CT scans using fastai</b>
 <br>
 S. Kaliyugarasan, A.S Lundervold, A. Lundervold

-<b>In prep: Brain age versus chronological age: A large scale MRI and deep learning investigation. </b>
+<b>In prep: Brain age versus chronological age: A large scale MRI and deep learning investigation</b>
 <br>
 S. Kaliyugarasan, A. Lundervold, A.S.
 Lundervold